-Business tools these days are everywhere.
+Tools to grow you online business these days are everywhere.
 From social media tools, to email tools, to writing tools, to analytics tools it can be a real headache to test all of these and see which ones work the best.
 Lucky for you we try a lot of them!
 At Causeartist we use tons of tools, some are free and some are paid.
 For this post we will only mention the ones that are free to use.
 They do have paid versions of these four business tools, but if you are just starting out the free version will suit you just fine.

 Sumo is an absolute tremendous suite of tools to use to grow your email list and website traffic.
 There free version is very solid.
 You can create as many email captures as you want.
 You can know also create automated messages straight to individuals who sign up to your email list.
 Sum also has great business tools to amplify your website traffic.
 There share features allows you to easily implement sharing of your blog posts or products with very little effort.
 Every post on Causeartist has share icons at the bottom of our posts.
 That is Sumo working its magic.
 Image sharer is an excellent feature as well it allows users to rollover an image and social icons appear, to make it easy to share your brand products.
 I wont get into all that Sumo has to offer, because it has tons to offer.
-You can get Sumo business tools here for free.

 Canva is an absolute must have free business tool.
 Again there is a paid version for $12.95 a month, but the free version will be just fine for most social impact startups and social entrepreneurs.
 If you want to make custom social media posts, invitations, infograph, or banners, Canva makes it so easy to do so.
 The platform comes wth tons of free features and templates.
 The most relevant feature is the that dimensions for all graphics are already pre-loaded, so you can make the perfect size Instagram or Facebook post.
 If you need to make a presentation, no worries, they have free templates and correct dimensions for that as well.
 At Causeartist, we use Canva for most of our Instagram and other social media posts, as well as website banners and tons of other business materials and presentations.
-Sign up for free here.

 I am sure many of you have heard or perhaps even use Mailchimp.
 It is still worth mentioning, because its one of the most powerful and ease of use email marketing platforms on the market.
 Its free for up to 2,000 email subscribers, so for most social impact startups and social entrepreneurs it will be free for at least a little bit.
 Mailchimp makes it extremely easy to send emails to your fans or customers anytime you please.
 At Causeartist, we use Mailchimp to send out all of our email correspondence.
 We do use the paid version, but if you are just starting out the free version will be just fine to learn the platform and grow your email list.
-Sign up free here.